highchair/artinruins-com/_property/j-l-clark-manufacturing.md

   - url: national-casket-jh-2021-11-04.jpg
     sizes: '1200, 900'

-imagescredit: 'Contribution by an unknown architect from <a href="//twitter.com/mikegiuttari/status/1349025138847703040" target="_blank">MG Commercial on Twitter</a>'
+imagescredit: 'Contribution by an unknown architect from <a href="https://twitter.com/mikegiuttari/status/1349025138847703040">MG Commercial on Twitter</a>'

 mostrecentimage: 2021-11-01